 Dry-Pressed Ceramic Tile

-A ceramic tile which has been created in a die or mould, using direct pressure onto powdered or granular material.
+A ceramic tile that has been created in a die or mould, using direct pressure onto powdered or granular material.
 Often called dust pressed.

 Capable of returning to its original state after deformation.
 An elastomeric adhesive will deform under stress, then return to its starting condition.